The 5 Big Compound Lifts for Building Muscle

 - Romanian Deadlift: an easier and safer variation of the deadlift that’s just as good for helping a beginner bulk up.

-- Goblet Squat: a dumbbell version of the front squat that’s simpler to learn and that helps to develop strength in the front rack position.
+- Goblet Squat: a dumbbell version of the front squat that’s simpler to learn and helps develop strength in the front rack position.

-- Lowered Chin-Up: the best way to work towards your first chin-up is to jump up to the bar and then lower yourself down.
+- Lowered Chin-Up: the best way to work towards your first chin-up is to jump up to the bar and lower yourself.
 Sort of a push press but in reverse.

 - The Push-Up: until you can do 20 push-ups, you’ll get more out of doing push-ups than the bench press.
 It’s easier on the shoulders, better for the core, and you’ll train your serratus muscles as a bonus.